Brave enough to check out No Meeting Wednesdays?

 Launching a strategy like No Meeting Wednesday might not be the easiest thing to convince your managers to do though.

-Here are 6 practical steps:
+Here are 6 practical steps to launch a meeting-free day:

 1. Start with your own agenda